opa334/Dopamine/README.md

-# Fugu15 Max
+# Dopamine
-Fugu15 Max is a continuation of the Fugu15 project and aims to bring a traditional end user jailbreak environment to it, including:
+Dopamine is a continuation of the Fugu15 project and aims to bring a traditional end user jailbreak environment to it, including:

 - Automatic trust cache handling
 - Tweak injection (via ElleKit)